Walid-Alakk/House-Sales-Price-Prediction-in-King-County-USA/README.md

 ## The project is structured into five modules:

 ***Importing Data:***
-Load the necessary libraries and the dataset, and display its structure and data types.\n
+Load the necessary libraries and the dataset, and display its structure and data types.

 ***Data Wrangling:***
 Clean the data by handling missing values and removing unnecessary columns to prepare the dataset for analysis.

 ***Exploratory Data Analysis:***
 Generate descriptive statistics and create visualizations to understand the relationships between different variables.

 ***Model Development:***
 Develop a linear regression model to predict house prices using the cleaned and processed data.

 ***Model Evaluation and Refinement:***
 Evaluate the model using cross-validation techniques and refine it by adding or removing features to improve its performance.

 By completing this project, you will gain practical experience in data wrangling, exploratory data analysis, and predictive modeling using linear regression.
 The ultimate goal is to develop a reliable model to predict house prices based on various features, which can be used by the Real Estate Investment Trust to make data-driven investment decisions.